IHE/ITI.Topologies/topologies.md

 The purpose-built nature of these directories makes representation of other organizational hierarchies, such as business relationships and jurisdictional governance, challenging.
 This is because business, jurisdictional, and technical system relationships tend to have organizational hierarchies that do not match one another.
 A directory purpose-built for electronic endpoint exchange tends to prioritize technical system relationships in hierarchical representations, which means that other types of hierarchical relationships are not represented properly.
-This is a significant drawback, as electronic communication information becomes more useful when paired with user facing information.
+This is a significant drawback, as electronic communication information becomes more useful when paired with information that non-technical end users might find relevant.

-For example, suppose a clinician works for an organization that contracts out services to several healthcare provider organizations, and that clinician has a specific electronic delivery address for each healthcare provider organization.
+For example, suppose a clinician works for a staffing organization that contracts out services to several healthcare provider organizations, and that clinician has a specific electronic delivery address for each healthcare provider organization.
-An individual trying to message that clinician about one of their patients would need to understand this well enough to choose the correct delivery address to send their message.
+An individual trying to message that clinician about one of their patients would need to understand this well enough to choose the correct delivery address to send the message to the correct provider organization.
 At the same time, a public health worker might want to be able to quickly identify and message all of the infection disease experts in their government jurisdiction to alert them of a new disease outbreak.
 As expectations of connectedness and automation grow, we predict that it will be necessary to have an increasing amount of information available in a single, centralized directory.
 This means that it will be necessary to represent multiple disparate systemic hierarchies in a single directory.

 The IHE mCSD integration profile is well suited to address this problem by utilizing the OrganizationAffiliation resource to provide for the representation of multiple organizational hierarchies, and by also considering how the Practitioner and PractitionerRole resources can be integrated into such a directory.
-This allows for healthcare facilities, care services, healthcare workers, and other healthcare entities to all exist in a central location along with their communication details.
+This allows for data about healthcare facilities, care services, healthcare workers, and other healthcare entities to all exist in a central location along with their communication details.

 ## Directory Layout Guidance